Last updated: July 17th, 2023

 Pro scooters—the kind used for stunts—are harder to find in adult sizes.
 Riders above 5’10” or so may not be able to find adequately high handlebars for a good fit.

 Razor’s A5 and A6 lines are designed for adults and teens.
 They have larger wheels and higher handlebars than the child-sized Razor scooters, so certain models (like the A6) will even fit adults over 6′ tall.

 In fact, I wrote an entire overview of adult Razor scooters, so check it out for a detailed comparison.

 In most jurisdictions, kick scooters are allowed on sidewalks, but you may have to dismount if pedestrians are nearby.
-Legally, kick scooters are often treated the same as skateboards.
+Legally, non-electric kick scooters are usually treated the same as skateboards, whereas electric scooters are classified differently.
 Laws vary between towns, so always check before riding.